fkasler/cuddlephish/README.md

 node add_target.js
 ```

 This will grab the service name, tab title, and favicon for you and add an entry to 'targets.json'.
 You can run this script multiple times and it will append your new targets.
 The script will name each service based on the domain, without the top level.
-So for 'https://www.example.com/login.php' the service would just be 'example' when specifying your target when you...
+So, for 'https://www.example.com/login.php' the service would just be 'example' when specifying your target when you...

 Run it!
 ```
 node index.js example
 ```

 After a few seconds, you should see a message in the console when your first automated Chrome instance checks in over websockets.
-Now visitors to your phishing site should see what appears to be the target login page, but is actually a video feed of your automated browser instance.
+Now visitors to your phishing site should see what appears to be the target login page but is actually a video feed of your automated browser instance.
 They can also interact with your browser instance and log in for you.

 If you properly configured your admin IP(s) in the config.json, you should be able to view a special '/admin' web interface to track users, view key logs, takeover control of logged in browser instances, steal cookies, and delete unwanted browser instances.

 Note: You will not see anything in the admin page until you have some victims.
-Once you have a victim, their browser instance will should pop up on the admin UI.
+Once you have a victim, their browser instance should pop up on the admin UI.

 ### Admin Features

 #### Boot User:
 Sends a window.location change to the victim to send them to the real login portal.
-It will seem like they are just being forced to re-authenticate, and prevent them from watching you take the controls.
+It will seem like they are just being forced to re-authenticate and prevent them from watching you take the controls.
 If you mod the code, you could do some other fancy things with this general technique ;)

 #### Take Over:
 Allows you to step in and take control of a browser instance directly from the admin portal.
 To stop controlling the instance, hit ESCAPE key.
 Note, this will take the controls away from the phishing victim and they will be able to watch your movements if you do not boot them first.
 You have been warned.

 ####  Get Cookies:
 Extracts all cookie and local storage items from the browser instance, and downloads it as a JSON file.
 To inject this credential material back into a browser instance running on your local system, there is a script in the project called 'stealer.js'.
-It is meant to be run from the your machine, and not the server, so to use it you will also need to install the Node components of the project on your system.
+It is meant to be run from your machine, and not the server, so to use it you will also need to install the Node components of the project on your system.

 ```
 node stealer.js ~/Downloads/cuddle_asdf1234.json